ajey091/ajey091.github.io/index.md

 title: Welcome to my website
 ---

-I'm Ajey, a data scientist passionate about transforming raw information into actionable insights.
-My journey began during my PhD in Computational Sciences at Purdue University, where years of research ignited my enthusiasm for data science.
-Now, I work as a Data Scientist at Magnite, where I apply statistical and machine learning methods to optimize various parts of programmatic advertising.
-My work focuses on developing innovative solutions that simultaneously boost ad revenue and enhance user experience.
+I'm Ajey, I'm currently a Lead Data Scientist for Ads at Philo, where I use data to solve business problems.
+My journey started during my PhD in Computational Sciences at Purdue.
+Before Philo, I worked as a Senior Data Scientist at Magnite where I developed machine learning solutions to optimize programmatic advertising outcomes.

-My professional focus is on applying advanced statistical and computational methods to solve challenging technical and business problems.
-Through collaborative projects with colleagues and thought leadership on my blog, I demonstrate how data science and machine learning can address complex issues across industries.
-I'm committed to leveraging analytical techniques to drive innovation and deliver tangible results in both technical and business domains.
+I focus on using statistics and machine learning to tackle technical challenges.
+Through my blog and work with colleagues, I show how data science can address real business problems across industries.
+I care about delivering results that matter, whether that's increasing revenue or improving user experience.

-One of the most fulfilling aspects of my work is building and nurturing high-performing teams.
-I thrive on the energy of collaborative environments and love seeing how diverse perspectives can lead to innovative solutions.
-There's nothing quite like the synergy that emerges when a group of passionate individuals comes together to tackle complex data challenges.
+Team leadership has become a cornerstone of my professional identity.
+I find genuine satisfaction in building high-performing teams where diverse perspectives converge to create innovative solutions.
+The collaborative environment of data science provides constant opportunities to mentor others while learning from their unique approaches to problem-solving.

-Outside of work, you can find me staying active at the gym, training for my next running event, exploring new restaurants and recipes, or enjoying live music.
-I believe in maintaining a healthy work-life balance and pursuing my passions.
+Outside of work, I stay active at the gym and train for running events.
+You'll also find me trying new restaurants, cooking, or at live music shows.
+These activities keep me balanced and energized.

-If you're interested in data science, machine learning, or just want to connect, feel free to reach out.
-I'm always happy to discuss ideas and share my experiences in this exciting field.
+If you're interested in data science or machine learning, let's connect.
+I'm always ready to share ideas and learn from others in this field.

 Learn more about me [here](https://www.linkedin.com/in/ajey-venkataraman/), [here](https://www.magnite.com/blog/day-in-the-life-ajey-venkataraman-data-scientist/) and [here](https://scholar.google.com/citations?user=DGuRTZ4AAAAJ&hl=en&authuser=1)